 You can usually find thin pork chops in the meat section, sometimes labeled minute pork chops.
 But, if you aren't able to find thin cuts, you can just get a regular-sized pork chop and pound the entire chop with a meat mallet until it's about ½ inch thick.

-No matter what kind of pork chops you go with though, the key for both bone in pork chops and boneless pork chops is to find cuts with a lot of marbling.
+No matter what kind of pork chops you go with, though, the key for both bone in and boneless is to find cuts with a lot of marbling.
 This way, they won't dry out even if you slightly overcook them.

 First, we'll be seasoning each pork chop to give it that perfect balance of flavors.
 So, take out a small bowl and combine the garlic powder, paprika, salt, and black pepper for the pork chop rub.